top of page

 • - Attended cooler with fish must be in weigh-in line by 12pm on July 14th

-• Awards presentation on Sunday July 14th at 1:30pm
+• Awards presentation on Sunday July 14th Following Weigh-in

 • - Rain Dates July 19th-21st, 2023, same schedule of events